engie-group/shaystack/docs/contributing.md

 The project includes the following files and folders:

 - `app` - Code for the application's Flask, GraphQL and Lambda function.
-- `aws appsync` - Special parameters and information for AWS AppSync
+- `AWS_appsync` - Special parameters and information for AWS AppSync
 - `docker` - Docker files
 - `shaystack` - The generic wrapper between technology and implementation
 - `shaystack/providers` - Sample of providers.